 Head of Regional and Sectoral Research

-In 2010 Baethgen received the Morosoli de Oro award, considered one of the highest recognitions of contribution to Uruguayan culture.
-He obtained his PhD and MS degrees in crop and soil environmental sciences from Virginia Polytechnic Institute and State University, and his BS in agricultural engineering from he University of Uruguay.
-He has more than 150 publications to his credit.
+Baethgen obtained his PhD and M.Sc. degrees in Crop and Soil Environmental Sciences from Virginia Polytechnic Institute and State University, and his B.Sc. in Agricultural Engineering from the University of Uruguay.
+He has over 150 publications to his credit.